DigitJobe/UnitySteer/README.md

 ## Dependencies

 UnitySteer uses [TickedPriorityQueue](https://github.com/Garufortho/TickedPriorityQueue).
-The latest library is now included on this repository.
+A modified version is now included in this project that also removes LINQ dependencies from TicketPriorityQueue.

-UnitySteer 3.1 requires Unity 5.x for 2D support.
-The last version to support Unity 4.x was [UnitySteer 3.0](https://github.com/ricardojmendez/UnitySteer/tree/v3.0.0).
+UnitySteer 3.1 Fork for removal of LINQ requires Unity 5.6.4.p3.
+It can probably be downgraded, but that's the version I am using currently :)

 ## Stable and beta versions